kirstenjager/Getting-and-cleaning-data/README.md

 This assignment asks you to provide:
 1) a tidy dataset
 2) a link to a Github repository with your script for performing the analysis
 3) a code book that describes the variables, the data, and any transformations or work that you performed to clean up the data
+4) a ReadMe file

 # Explanation of the files in this repository